pulsar-neighborhood/pulsar-neighborhood.github.io/content/articles/Why-Managed-Apache-Pulsar-Is-The-Right-Choice.md

 author:
     name: Pulsar Neighborhood
     imgUrl:
+meta:
+    description: Managed Pulsar service options provide capabilities of Apache Pulsar without the need for Pulsar experts.
+Read to learn what to consider for Managed Pulsar.
 ---

 Apache Pulsar combines the best features of a traditional messaging system like Apache Kafka and a queuing system like RabbitMQ.
 It’s a cloud-native, multi-tenant, high-performance system that performs server-to-server messaging, streaming, and queuing.